Skip to main content

 Competition exposure led me to work and volunteer positions for promoters across the country, regionally, nationally, and most recently, at the International Cup.
 I have served as flagger, starter, and scoring, and served on management committees for IJSBA, Pro Watercross, and regional promoters.
 I have also been a contributing journalist periodically over the last couple of years for ProRider Watercraft Magazine.

 Promotional ad with BSA Kim McKay With all of my time on the water, I've seen a lot of incidents, some of them fatal.
 This is why I became passionate about water safety and started a volunteer water safety program teaching in local schools.
 This program was featured on FOX News 12 in 2019.
 I feel it all starts with educating kids.
-“If we can start teaching them young, they grow up learning correctly what to do, and hopefully they will go on share the safety message."
+“If we can start teaching them young, they grow up learning correctly what to do, and hopefully they will go on to share the safety message."
 In 2022, I got certified in ocean safety water rescue with a company partnered with the US Coast Guard.
-No matter how much experience we have, I feel our training never ends.
+No matter how much experience we have, our training never ends.
 This training was intense!
 I've built skills that I can use for a lifetime.

 I am truly honored to work as a boating safety advocate.
-I am passionate about all kinds of watersports, and water safety.
+I am passionate about all kinds of watersports and water safety.
 I look forward to interacting with people out on the water this year.
 If you see me out there, come by and say "hello!"

 Facebook